Marsy's Law: Changes made

-Parole Suitability Outcomes
+Parole outcomes

-Marsy's law is one of several determining factors when denying an incarcerated individual parole suitability.
-If an individual is found unsuitable for parole, the board commissioners determine the incarcerated individual's denial length.
-Studies indicate a growing relationship between Marsy's Law and the next date of an incarcerated individual's suitability hearing.
+Marsy's law is one of several determining factors considered when determining parole suitability.
+If an individual is found unsuitable for parole, the board commissioners determine the length of time until the next opportunity to reconsider parole.
+Marsy's Law enabled longer waits between parole hearings.
 The board issued 5-year denials for only 18% of parole suitability cases presented to them before Marsy's Law.
 After Marsy's law, 57% of incarcerated individuals received a denial length longer than 5 years.
-Statistics reveal that 70% of incarcerated individuals were denied parole in 2015.
-Public safety concerns can be cited for the increase in denial lengths for incarcerated individuals.
+As of 2011, 75% of all suitability hearings presented to the board have received a denial length of 3 years or more.
 An incarcerated individual may receive a shorter denial if commissioners are presented with evidence that reveals the incarcerated individual's potential suitability for parole.
-From all suitability hearings presented to the board, 75% of cases have received a denial length of 3 years or more.
+Public safety concerns are a main reason for long denial lengths.